Basketball court: Dimensions

 Basketball courts come in many different sizes.
 In the National Basketball Association (NBA), the court is 94 by 50 ft.
 Under International Basketball Federation (FIBA) rules, the court is slightly smaller, measuring 28 by 15 meters.
 In amateur basketball, court sizes vary widely.
 Many older high school gyms were 84 ft or even 74 ft in length.
 The baskets are always 10 ft above the floor (except possibly in youth competition).

 Basketball courts have a three-point arc at both baskets.
-A basket made from behind this arc is worth three points; a basket made from within this line, or with a player's foot touching the line, is worth 2 points.
+A basket made from beyond this arc is worth three points; a basket made from within this line, or with a player's foot touching the line, is worth 2 points.
 The free-throw line, where one stands while taking a foul shot, is located within the three-point arc at 15 feet from the plane of the backboard.
 A foul shot is worth 1 point, but if a shot is made from the foul line while in play it is still worth 2 points.